+Program Watch (International) has finished.
 Too often sex offenders who assault children in Asia walk away without prosecution.
 Local police forces often do not have the capacity to investigate these cases and collecting evidence can be very hard.
-This is why Terre des Hommes trains private detectives to track down Western and local child sex offenders, so that children can grow up in a safer environment.
-This approach is based on the succesfull method of projectpartner APLE in Cambodia, Indonesia, The Philippines, India and Nepal.
-This project, named Project WATCH (Working Actively Together for Children), is supported by the Nationale Postcode Loterij.
+This is why between 2013-2016, Terre des Hommes trained private detectives to track down Western and local child sex offenders, so that children can grow up in a safer environment.
+This approach is based on a successful project developed by our project partner APLE in Cambodia, Indonesia, The Philippines, India and Nepal.
+This project, named Project WATCH (Working Actively Together for Children), was supported by the National Postcode Loterij.

-In Cambodia the use of private investigators to stop child sex toursim has been very succesfull in the last few years.
-Local Terre des Hommes partner APLE (Action Pour Les Enfants) investigates around 150 tips every year.
-Many of these tips lead to arrests and a few even lead to convictions.
-Based on the succesfull method of APLE Terre des Hommes also trains private detectives in Indonesia, The Philippines, India and Nepal.
+In Cambodia, the use of private investigators to stop the Sexual Exploitation of Children in Travel and Tourism has been very succesfull in the last few years.
+Local Terre des Hommes partner APLE (Action Pour Les Enfants) investigates around 150 cases every year.
+Many of these lead to arrests and a few even lead to convictions.
+Based on the succesful method of APLE, Terre des Hommes also trains private detectives in Indonesia, The Philippines, India and Nepal.

 Investigate and report